Location : Askham

 Askham Hall dates back to the 13th century and is located in the picturesque village of Askham.
-It has recently been transformed from a stately family home into a unique & contemporary stylish retreat.
+It has recently been transformed from a stately family home into a unique & contemporary stylish hotel.
 It offers fine dining in its Michelin Star restaurant and accommodation in 19 bedrooms, and has extensive gardens.

-Visitors can meander through the beautiful gardens, which include long terraces of colourful herbaceous borders, topiary, ponds, meadows and wooded areas as well as a kitchen garden and stunning views of the River Lowther and Lowther Church.
+Guests staying at Askham Hall can meander through the beautiful gardens.
+These include long terraces of colourful herbaceous borders, topiary, ponds, meadows and wooded areas as well as a kitchen garden.
+There are stunning views of the River Lowther and Lowther Church.

-In one of the fields alongside the kitchen garden are the animals which can be seen as part of the garden route.
-Rare-breed pigs and goats and shorthorn cattle are among the animals that live there.
+(In one of the fields alongside the kitchen garden were the animals which could be seen as part of the garden route.
+Rare-breed pigs and goats and shorthorn cattle were among the animals that lived there.)

-There is a café, and an outside wood fired pizza oven, with outdoor seating and a children’s play area.
+(There was a café, and an outside wood fired pizza oven, with outdoor seating and a children’s play area.)

 2022 Garden Opening hours: now closed to the public

 Website : www.askhamhall.co.uk

 Tel : 01931 712350

 Related Links :